Oracle Java Licensing Changes 2025

 Enforcement Ramps Up (2023โ2025):

-Oracle began tightening Java compliance in 2023 and has only gotten more stringent by 2025.
+Oracle began tightening Java compliance in 2023 and has continued to become more stringent by 2025.
 Notably, Oracle has been refusing to renew older Java SE subscription agreements (based on Named User/Processor metrics) as they come up for renewal.

 Customers are told that to continue receiving updates and support, they must transition to the new employee-based model.
 Oracleโs 2025 renewal policies leave little choice โ even if you had an existing Java subscription, you likely cannot simply extend it under the old terms.